 - Baylor College of Medicine

 Trauma to the extremities represents one of the most common injury patterns seen in emergency medical and surgical practice.
 As extremity injuries are evaluated, each of four functional components (nerves, vessels, bones, and soft tissues) must be considered individually and together.
-If three of these four elements are injured, the patient has a “mangled extremity” [1,2].
-Achieving the best outcome in patients with severe extremity injuries requires a multidisciplinary approach with oversight by the general or trauma surgeon and commitment from other specialists including orthopedic, vascular, and plastic surgeons, as well as rehabilitation specialists.
+If three of these four elements are injured, the patient has a "mangled extremity" [1,2].
+Achieving the best outcome in patients with severe extremity injuries requires a multidisciplinary approach with oversight by the general or trauma surgeon and commitment from other specialists including orthopedic, vascular, and plastic surgeons as well as rehabilitation specialists.
 In most instances, limb salvage can be attempted even if the patient has a mangled extremity.
-However, at times, the injury to the extremity is so severe that primary amputation at the initial operation is required to save the patient’s life.
+However, at times, the injury to the extremity is so severe that primary amputation at the initial operation is required to save the patient's life.

 The initial management of severe extremity injury will be reviewed here.
 The management of minor extremity injuries, including isolated fracture management, is discussed elsewhere.
 (See "General principles of fracture management: Bone healing and fracture description" and "General principles of fracture management: Early and late complications" and "General principles of acute fracture management" and "General principles of definitive fracture management".)

 The etiology of extremity injuries ranges widely from falls and motor vehicle collisions to blast and fragmentation injuries.
-The nature and severity of extremity injuries differs between the military and civilian setting.
+The nature and severity of extremity injuries differs between the military and civilian settings.
 Military extremity injuries are primarily due to penetrating or combined mechanisms, which are associated with high rates of open fracture and vascular injury .
-In contrast, most severe extremity injuries in civilians are due to blunt trauma, but about 12 percent of civilian extremity injures occur as a result of penetrating or combined mechanisms.
+In contrast, most severe extremity injuries in civilians are due to blunt trauma, but approximately 12 percent of civilian extremity injures occur as a result of penetrating or combined mechanisms.